jakobhoeg/vscode-pokemon/README.md

 If you enjoy this project, please consider supporting me.
 Manually creating the `.gif` files for each sprite takes a lot of time and effort.
-Your sponsorship helps me dedicate more energy to improv and expand the project.
+Your sponsorship helps me dedicate more energy to improve and expand the project.

 [![GitHub Sponsor](https://img.shields.io/badge/Sponsor-❤-blue?style=flat&logo=github)](https://github.com/sponsors/jakobhoeg)